Rajpolu/iconly/README.md

 5. Push to your fork (`git push origin feature/my-icon`)
 6. Open a Pull Request describing what you changed and why

-## Contributing

-Contributions are welcome!
-Whether it's a new icon, a bug fix, or an improvement to the build setup, feel free to get involved.

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/my-icon`)
-3. Make your changes
-4. Commit with a clear message (`git commit -m "Add new icon: rocket"`)
-5. Push to your fork (`git push origin feature/my-icon`)
-6. Open a Pull Request describing what you changed and why

 Please keep PRs focused — one feature or fix per PR makes review much faster.